Glazed Lemon Cookies

 6. Make the glaze.
 Combine the powdered sugar and lemon juice in a small bowl.
 Stir until all sugar has dissolved.

 7. Glaze the cookies.
 Spoon the icing over the cookies once they have cooled completely.
-Sprinkle with sanding sugar if desired.
+Sprinkle with lemon zest if desired.
 Allow the iced cookies to sit until the icing sets and hardens, about 2 hours.

 Handy tip: